 Maui struggles with "potentially catastrophic" tourism shortfall and growing economic toll after wildfires

-After the deadly fires on Maui killed over a hundred people and destroyed the historic town of Lahaina, officials told people looking to travel to the Hawaiian island to stay away.
+After wildfires on Maui killed over 100 people and destroyed the historic town of Lahaina, officials told people looking to travel to the Hawaiian island to stay away.
 Now, as the economic toll of the fires grows, that message has changed.

-West Maui is losing about nine million dollars a day, and the rest of the island is feeling the impact.
+West Maui is losing about $9 million a day, and the rest of the island is feeling the impact.
 Gina Dello, a cafe owner in South Maui, said that business at her establishment came to a screeching halt in the wake of the fires.

-In Lahaina, the destruction and loss of life was so devastating that initially everyone from the lieutenant governor to native Hawaiian actor Jason Momoa was telling tourists to stay away.
-Now, with unemployment claims skyrocketing, Hawaii governor Josh Green said that the island's economy could collapse without tourists filling its hotels and restaurants, calling the lack of visitors "potentially catastrophic."
+In Lahaina, the destruction and loss of life was so devastating that initially everyone, from the lieutenant governor to native Hawaiian actor Jason Momoa, was telling tourists not to come.
+Now, with unemployment claims skyrocketing, Hawaii Gov. Josh Green said the island's economy could collapse without tourists filling its hotels and restaurants, calling the lack of visitors "potentially catastrophic."

 "In reality we need the tourist dollar," Dello said.
 "That's what drives people's incomes.
 It sustains their life.
 It puts food on their table for their families."

+Dello said she is using donations from visitors to provide free meals to those impacted by the fires.

-Corey Davis, who said he first cancelled his family's visit but reconsidered, said that he's had an enthusiastic response from locals.
+Corey Davis, who said he first canceled his family's visit but reconsidered, said he's had an enthusiastic response from locals.

 for more features.